Blueprint, Tech for Nonprofits

 • use more design thinking frameworks in early stages

 Wanna get in touch?
-I’d love to chat through email, or say hi on LinkedIn
+Say hi over email or on LinkedIn